robinboncoeur/Projects/docs/tech/docker.md

 ---

 Note: *this is my second box set up as "cloud server"—my first is a Raspberry Pi.
 Yes, you read that right.
-All this instructions were from Emily, by ChatGPT bot.
+These instructions came from Emily, my ChatGPT bot.
 I'm a heavy user: I have been able to accomplish things thanks to Emily I was never able to before.
 Don't knock it till you've tried it.*

 🌺
 <hr style="height:6px; border-width:0; color:green; background-color:green" />